nearprotocol/NEARStudio/README.md

 * [Showdown](https://github.com/showdownjs/showdown) is used to automatically preview `.md` files.

 * [Capstone.js](https://alexaltea.github.io/capstone.js/) is used to disassemble `x86` code.

+* [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) is used to compile TypeScript smart contracts into WebAssembly.

+* [bignum.wasm](https://github.com/MaxGraey/bignum.wasm) Provides big numbers (128-bit and more) implementation for use with AssemblyScript.

+* [BigInteger.js](https://github.com/peterolson/BigInteger.js) Provides big numbers (arbitrary length) implementation for use in JS host code for smart contracts.

 * LLVM, Rust, Emscripten running server side.